aralroca/aralroca.com/posts/first-steps-in-webgl.md

 After the "vertex shader", the "fragment shader" is executed.
 The job of this shader is to compute the color of each pixel corresponding to each location.

-For the triangle, let's make the filling the same color:
+For the triangle, let's fill with the same color:

 ```js
 const fragmentShader = `#version 300 es